joeblankenship1/QGIS-Documentation/source/docs/training_manual/create_vector_data/forms.rst

 * Click on the :guilabel:`Identify` tool.
 * Click on the same main road you chose earlier.

-You'll now see that the :guilabel:`man_made` attribute has a checkbox next to it denoting :kbd:`True` (checked) or :kbd:`False` (unchecked).
+You'll now see that the :guilabel:`oneway` attribute has a checkbox next to it denoting :kbd:`True` (checked) or :kbd:`False` (unchecked).

 .. _backlink-create-vector-forms-1: